NordicMath/zeta-types-smc/README.md

 #### Tannakian symbols
 * Tannakian symbols for any monoid, ring, and the complex numbers (with increasingly more features)
 * Algorithms to find the (Complex) Tannakian symbol for any sequence
-* Tannakian symbol structure methods, such as upstairs and downstairs multiset, super-, odd-, and even dimension, augmentation, and whether a Tannakian symbol is a line element
+* Tannakian symbol structure methods, such as upstairs and downstairs multisets, super-, odd-, and even dimension, augmentation, and whether a Tannakian symbol is a line element
-* Tannakian symbol circle- and boxoperations
+* Tannakian symbol circle- and box-operations
 * Bell derivative of Tannakian symbols and sequences

 #### LazyList